ftmhghpnh/fall2019-proj2--sec2-grp3/README.md

 The last two tabs are Appendix.
 Appendix A is about case development and Appendix B is housing litigation procedure, which illustrate structure of how litigation proceed further to help users better understand case types.

++ **Contribution statement**:

++ Chen, Yanzhu: brainstorm, data cleaning, tab 1 litigation overview(25%), readme
++ Haghpanah, Fateme Sadat: brainstorm, tab 3 respondent
++ Hao, Sixing: brainstorm, tab 2 building, leader
++ Lu, Haotian: brainstorm, Appendix, tab 1 litigation overview(25%)
++ Yang, Nan: brainstorm, tab 1 litigation overview(50%)

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.